XDevLabs/php-to-html/README.md

 - `build.sh` to generate HTML files in `./build` folder
 - `package.json`

-## Usage
+## Development

-Just clone and do whatever you want with `PHP` and `SCSS` files
+Just clone and do whatever you want with `PHP` and `SCSS` files.\

-For example, I have a template named `templates/list-post.php` so in `index.php` file we can call the template and passing data look like this
+For example, I have a template named `templates/list-post.php` so in `index.php` file we can call the template and passing data look like this.

 ```PHP
 template_part('list-post', [